Math-Maroc/ThinkAI/README.md

 ![Projects in the making](./images/event.jpg)

-For more information, feel free to check our dedicated website: https://thinkai.ma/
+For more information, feel free to check our dedicated website: https://thinkai.ma/ and our Notion link: https://shorturl.at/iBI69

 ## Challenges